-CS 201: Mathematical Foundations of Computer Science.
-(3) Introduction to the formal mathematical concepts of computer science for the beginning student.
-Topics include elementary logic, induction, algorithmic processes, graph theory, and models of computation.
-Prerequisites: CS 151L, Math 162.

 CS 220LT: Systems Analysis and Design.
+(3)

-(3) An overview of the system development lifecycle.
+An overview of the system development lifecycle.
 Emphasis on current system documentation through the use of classical, structured, and object- oriented tools/techniques for describing program specifications.
-CS 236LT: Introduction to FORTRAN 95 Programming.
-(3) Programming emphasizing FORTRAN 95 features: dynamic storage allocation, modular design, data structures, internal and external subprograms, recursion, overloading, internal files and pointers; object-oriented features such as overloading; efficient program design and implementation.
-Prerequisite: CS 151L or programming experience in another language.
-CS 238LT: Introduction to Operating System Functions.
-(3) Introduces a variety of different operating systems and the services they perform.
-Topics: linkers and loaders, system recovery, accounting procedures, command language, compilers/interpreters, system utilities, and computer networks.
-The system hardware/software interface will be introduced through the use of graphics programs.
-Prerequisite: CS 151L.

-CS 239LT: Computer Graphics Applications Programming.
-(3) Interactive computer graphics techniques; graphics hardware and software, data structures user interface and fundamental algorithms.
-Students will write their own graphics programs.
-Prerequisite: CS 251L.
+Prerequisite: CS 151L or CS 152L or CS 160LT or a full semester of programming.

+CS 241L: Data Organization.
+(3)

+Data representation, storage and manipulation.
+Covers the memory organization of data storage and its relation to computation and efficiency.
+Topics include: linked vs. contiguous implementations, memory management, the use of indices and pointers, and an introduction to issues raised by the memory hierarchy.
+Programming assignments in C provide practice with programming styles that yield efficient code and computational experiments investigate the effect of storage design choices on the running time of programs.

+Prerequisitie: CS 152L or equivalent.

 CS 251L: Intermediate Programming.
-[Introduction to Data Structures].
-(3) A continuation of CS 151L.
-Topics will include pointers and recursion; elementary data structures and their implementation (stacks, queues, associative arrays; linked lists, binary search trees); data abstraction and encapsulation; program design, testing, modification, documentation, and correctness (independent compilation).
-Programs will be written in C++.
-3-hour lecture, I-hour lab.
-Prerequisite: CS 151L.

-CS 255LT: Introduction to Computing Systems.
-(3) Introduction to machine language and computer architecture.
-Topics: internal representation of instructions and data, interaction between programs, basic components of operating systems.
-Prerequisites: CS 251L, EECE 238L.
+(3)

+An introduction to the methods underlying modern program development.
+Specific topics will include object-oriented design and the development of graphical user interfaces.
+Programming assignments will emphasize the use of objects implemented in standard libraries.

+Prerequisite: CS 152L

 CS 257L: Nonimperative Programming.
 (3)

 Experience with applicative/functional programming languages (Scheme).
 Lists, recursion, associative arrays, trees.
 User interface toolkits.
 Graphics.

-Prerequisite: CS 151L.
+Prerequisite: CS 152L

 CS 259LT: Introduction to Object Oriented Programming.
+(2)

-(2) Focuses on the advanced features of C++ including operator overloading, inheritance, polymorphism, and the Standard Template Library.
-This projects course stresses the design, development, and testing of larger programs using the Object paradigm.
-Prerequisite: CS 251L.
+Focuses on applying the advanced features of JAVA including exceptions, threads, inheritance, and polymorphism.
+This projects course stresses the design (using UML), development, and testing of larger programs using the Object paradigm.

+Prerequisite: CS 251L

 CS 260LT: Introduction to Applied Software Engineering.
+(2)

-(2) An introduction to the methodologies and tools used in a disciplined life-cycle approach to the development of large software systems.
+An introduction to the methodologies and tools used in a disciplined life-cycle approach to the development of large software systems.
 Design goals and principles will be emphasized and current methodologies such as data flow, structured design, and object-oriented design will be explored.
 Team programming.

-Prerequisite: CS 251L.
+Prerequisites: CS 220LT and CS 251L.

+CS 261: Mathematical Foundations of Computer Science.
+(3)

+Introduction to the formal mathematical concepts of computer science for the beginning student.
+Topics include elementary logic, induction, algorithmic processes, graph theory, and models of computation.

+Prerequisites: CS 152L and Math 162.

-CS 290LT: Topics (1-3) Titles will vary.
+CS 290LT: Topics (1-3)

+Titles will vary

 CS 292LT: Topics.
+(1-3)

-(1-3) Titles will vary.
+Titles will vary.